smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Video Streaming - Java/index.md

 !!!

 ## Managing the Stream
-The `VideoStreamingManager` can be used to start streaming video after the `SdlManager` has successfully been started.
+The `VideoStreamManager` can be used to start streaming video after the `SdlManager` has successfully been started.
 This is performed by calling the method `startRemoteDisplayStream(Context context, final Class<? extends SdlRemoteDisplay> remoteDisplay, final VideoStreamingParameters parameters, final boolean encrypted, VideoStreamingRange supportedLandscapeStreamingRange, VideoStreamingRange supportedPortraitStreamingRange)`.

 ```java
 public static class MyDisplay extends SdlRemoteDisplay {